ltwalt/Walts-World/content/post/Spotter/index.md

 {{< figure src="Racing_Spotter_Photos-3.jpg" caption="Duncan Ellis and I getting on the same page for the upcoming race's strategy and objectives" numbered="false" >}}

 Since things happen very quickly on track with race cars going at breakneck speeds, communications between the spotter and driver must be concise.
 A special language is agreed upon for use in certain situations.
 For example, in oval racing, if the spotter were to say "inside door" then the driver would know that there was a car to their inside and that the front bumper of that car was at their own car's door.
-After this car is either passed or passes my drivers car then I would say "clear inside".
+After this car is either passed or passes my driver's car then I would say "clear inside".
 Then the driver would know that lane of the race track is available for use.

 ## Connection to Analytics

 The spotter knows a lot of data.
 Race situation, standings of all cars, how many laps are remaining, what the other cars are doing, weather conditions, and others.
 All of this data needs to be reduced to relevant information to pass to the driver.
-The passing of this data needs to be communicated using a special language that is concise.
 The driver also must be able to provide the spotter with data and any requests for information.
 Here is an example of how this plays out during a race:

 There is an accident, and the driver is involved, and the car spins off the track.
 The driver communicates that the car is not damaged.
 The spotter communicates there is still plenty of time to make up positions and then tells the driver when there is an opening to safely reenter the track.
 After the driver is back on track, the driver can communicate any issues with the car.
 The spotter then starts feeding the driver the time gaps to the cars in front and behind the driver.